Collgar Wind Farm

 Collgar Wind Farm is a wind farm located approximately 25 kilometres south-east of Merredin, Western Australia.
 It is operated by Collgar Renewables.
 With 111 Vestas V90-2.0MW wind turbines, and a total installed capacity of 222 MW registered with AEMO, it is Western Australia's largest wind farm.
 It became fully operational in October 2011 and is expected to generate 750 GWh per year on average over the 30-year life of the project.

 History

 Feasibility studies were carried out between 2006 and 2008, and planning approval was granted in September 2008.
 In March 2010, Collgar Wind Farm Pty Ltd was sold to UBS International Infrastructure Fund and Retail Employees Superannuation Trust and in June 2019, Retail Employees Superannuation Trust became the sole shareholder.

 Construction began in June 2010, the wind farm was connected to the grid in April 2011, and the first 50 turbines started operation in May 2011.
 The wind farm became fully operational in October 2011.

 While Collgar's wind turbines were initially de-rated to 1.856 MW, limiting output to 206 MW, they were returned to their design capacity of 2.0 MW during March and April 2020, increasing output to the current 222 MW.

+From 2011 to 2026, the power was sold to Synergy.
+From 2027 to 2042, the power is sold to the Boddington gold mine.